hkust-fys/hkust-fys.github.io/_meta/format_specification.md

 This format specification describes the _technical_ format of each file type.
 It does not specify the content formatting, style, and others, which is instead described in the [Manual of Style](Manual_of_Style.md).

+## Files

+All files must end with a newline except for empty files.

 ## Pages

 All pages must use Markdown.
 Their file extension must be `.md`.